← BACK TO PROJECTS

 The Botanic Gardens Children’s Center was built for Harvard in 1999.
 Given the name of the child care center, the location was once a botanical garden for Harvard University.
 Prior to renovation the original space included play elements for climbing, riding trikes, and sand play.
 The space did not encourage in-depth sensory or creative play.
 The space was divided by a chain link fence which created circulation issues and inhibited the free flow of the space.

-Our landscape department’s goal was to allow creative, messy, child-centric play.
+Reflective of the center’s Reggio-based program, the play space allows creative, messy, child-centric play.
 The play area was transformed into a natural environment for 62 toddlers and preschoolers, integrating play structures seamlessly.
-One of the necessary design functions was to eliminate the fencing barriers.
-Thus, providing a central pergola-covered open space for school gatherings and outdoor classroom activities and serving as an ideal spot for clear teacher supervision of the entire play space.
-The main focus of the new play space is the natural ‘dry stream’ filled with sand and fed by a water pump, shaded by Birch trees.
-The dry streambed is encircled by a trike tack loop and includes an arched bridge over the ‘stream.’
-In addition to this sand and water play feature, we added another water spray feature to the sand play area.
-The water spray provides a chance to cool off during the summer.
-This allowed for endless exploration of water, sand, and mud.
+A central pergola provides a central gathering space for school gatherings and outdoor classroom activities and serves well for clear teacher supervision of the entire play space.
+A natural ‘dry stream’ filled with sand and fed by a water pump, shaded by Birch trees is encircled by a trike tack loop and includes an arched bridge over the ‘stream.’
+In addition to this sand and water play feature, there is another water spray feature within the sand play area.
+The water spray provides a chance to cool off during the summer, and allowing for endless exploration of water, sand, and mud.

-We also designed a sensory and natural play environment for their infants and toddlers on their upper deck of the Center in 2021.
+A sensory and natural play environment for infants and toddlers was also designed on their upper deck of the Center in 2021.

 *Project completed as studioMLA Architects prior to acquisition by Ashley McGraw Architects